 David Eaton is the Small Business Commissioner for Western Australia and Chief Executive Officer of the SBDC.
 This dual role is responsible for the day-to-day operation of the SBDC and the provision of the Alternative Dispute Resolution (ADR) service, and reports to the Board.

 The SBDC’s core service is the delivery of advice and guidance to small business operators to aid the development and growth of the sector in WA.

 These services are provided online, by phone and email and face-to-face meetings.
-They are also delivered through third parties, business associations and the media.
+They are also delivered through the Business Local service.